-The Oversight Board’s functions relate to the corporate management of the NIC and it has no role in agreeing or reviewing its policy reports or recommendations.
+The Oversight Board’s functions relate to the corporate management of the Commission and it has no role in agreeing or reviewing its policy reports or recommendations.

 Chief Executive and senior management team

 The Chief Executive is responsible for managing the National Infrastructure Commission with oversight from the Oversight Board and is Accounting Officer for the agency.

 Resources and corporate plan

-A multi-year financial settlement will be agreed between the Commission and HM Treasury covering the years from 2017-18 to 2019-20.
+A multi year financial settlement has been agreed between the Commission and HM Treasury covering the years from 2018-19 to 2020-21.
 This will allow the Commission to be confident of its funding and plan across a number of years.
 Use of these funds will be supervised by the Oversight Board.

 In all its activities, the Commission will operate in line with the principles set out in Managing Public Money and will seek to obtain value for money from its expenditure.

-The Commission has published a Corporate and Business Plan for 2017-18 to 2019-20 setting out its governance, objectives and the programme of work.
+The Commission has published a Corporate Plan for the period up to 2022-23 setting out its governance, objectives and programme of work.

 The National Infrastructure Commission has also set up two expert advisory panels, one analytical and one technical, which:

 - Act as a sounding board for emerging thinking and methodologies and provide the Commission with a range of perspectives related to its work